 Connecticut

-Connecticut has agreements with Alabama, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Mississippi, Nebraska, New York, Ohio, Oklahoma, and Rhode Island.
-Requirements include:
+Connecticut has agreements with Alabama, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Mississippi, Nebraska, New York, Ohio, Oklahoma, and Rhode Island (Connecticut Real Estate Commission).
+Requirements as of 2026:

 - Have an active real estate license in good standing with no disciplinary proceedings or unresolved complaints

-- Submission of license history with your completed, notarized application
+- Submit a license history with your completed, notarized application

-- Complete the state portion of the CT Real Estate Licensing Examination if you’re from Florida, Illinois, or Indiana or haven’t passed a written examination in a reciprocal state
+- Complete the state portion of the Connecticut Real Estate Licensing Examination if you are from Florida, Illinois, or Indiana, or if you have not passed a written examination in a reciprocal state

 Florida

-Florida has agreements with Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island, and West Virginia.
-Requirements include:
+Florida has agreements with Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island, and West Virginia (Florida DBPR).
+Florida is one of the most searched reciprocity states for agents considering a move in 2026.
+Requirements as of 2026:

-- Cannot be a Florida resident at the time of application
+- You cannot be a Florida resident at the time of application

 - Your real estate license must be current and in good standing